telerik/maui-docs/controls/scheduler/recurrence/overview.md

 # Overview

-`RadScheduler` provides the functionality to configure repeating appointments.
+Scheduler for .NET MAUI provides the functionality to configure repeating appointments.
 The user has the ability to apply recurring scheduling patterns such as daily, weekly, monthly or a set a range of recurrence from date to date.

 If you want to dive deeper into the recurrence feature of the `RadScheduler`, check out the following topics: